grrrwaaa/courses/datt4950/cellular.md

 ## Probabilistic/Stochastic CA

-In this case the transition rule is not deterministic, but includes some randomized factors.
+In this case the transition rule is not deterministic, but includes some (pseudo-)randomized factors.
 This can help avoid the CA falling into a stable or cyclic pattern -- at the risk of descending into uninteresting noise.

 - A probability can be assigned to each successor state according to the prior states.
+For example, take a look at the [Forest Fire CA](http://codepen.io/grrrwaaa/pen/xwZBRP/?editors=001), and try changing the probabilities to see how it behaves.
 - A *backround noise* can be added, such that from time to time a randomly chosen cell changes state.
-A *temperature* control could control the statistical frequency of such changes.
+Try adding background noise to the Game of Life to avoid it reaching a stable or cyclic attractor.
+But too high a probability and it descends into noise.
+Try adding a *temperature* control to control the statistical frequency of such changes.
+Could something *intrinsic* to the system determine temperature?
+Could this vary over space?
-- Combinations with non-homogenous CAs: statistical choice of rules and neighborhoods; variations of probabilities over space and time, etc.
+- Probabilistic/statistical choices can be combined with other variations below, such as spatially non-homogenous probabilities, statistical rules and neighbourhoods, etc.

-Take a look at the [Forest Fire CA example](http://codepen.io/grrrwaaa/pen/xwZBRP/?editors=001), and try changing the probabilities to see how it behaves.

 ## Non-homogenous CA

 The rule is not the same for all cells / for all time steps.
-Spatial non-homogeneity can be interesting to simulate different geographies (such as boundaries).
-Temporal non-homogeneity can be used to perform a sequence of different filters.
-Scott Draves' [Bomb](http://scottdraves.com/bomb.html) modulated parameters continuously, with different rule sets picking up the last as their new initial conditions.
+Spatial inhomogeneity can be interesting to simulate different geographies (such as boundaries).
+The simplest option is to prime the system with inhomogeneous initial conditions, but these differences can quickly dissipate, whereas varying other components of a CA spatially can have more profound results (though, as with randomness, care may need to be taken that these differences do not overly dominate the process).

+- Creating unusual neighbourhoods (or simply, non-totalistic ones) can introduce interesting spatial biases to behaviour.
 - Special *boundary* cells in the field may follow different rules from others.
 - Some rules may depend on the cell position; perhaps the same CA has different regions using different rules.
+These can be implemented by changing the function used in the transition rule, or by extending the state set to accommodate the differences.
+Changing the function is usually easier to implement and understand.

+Temporal non-homogeneity can be used to perform a sequence of different filters, or otherwise help to build long- as well as short-term arcs of behaviour.

+- The neighborhood selection rules could change over time (also see particle CA below).
 - The rules used could alternate between different rule definitions, over a period of N frames.
 Or certain parameters to rules could cycle over certain periods.
-- The neighborhood selection rules could change spatially or temporally as above (also see particle CA below).
+Scott Draves' [Bomb](http://scottdraves.com/bomb.html) modulated parameters continuously, with different rule sets picking up the last as their new initial conditions.
 - Variations of space/rule/neighborhood could depend on global conditions, such as the overall density of black and white cells, or due to user interactions.
-- Combinations of the above.
+- Other combinations of the above (and below)

-These can be implemented by changing the function used in the transition rule, or by extending the state set to accommodate the differences.
-Changing the function is usually easier to implement and understand.
+One has to be careful though: it could be that introducing these variations is not really different to a slightly more complex, but homogenous, CA.

 ## Particle CA and Lattice-Gas Automata